TuyaInc/tuyasmart_home_ios_sdk/en/resource/Device.md

 ## Remove Device

-After a device is removed, it will be in the to-be-network-configured status (quick connection mode).
+After a device is removed, it will be in the to-be-network-configured status (smart config mode).

 **Declaration**